-We are a community-based NGO that functions with 100% volunteer support to help Venezuelan forced migrants and asylum seekers in New York.
+We are a tax-exempt, non-profit grassroots community-based organization that supports Venezuelan forced migrants and asylum seekers in New York City.

 We help Venezuelan displaced people to adapt and integrate into this country and its culture as quickly and safely as possible.
-We connect them to one another and to institutions in New York city that can support them in, for example, learning English, getting food and clothing, and establishing their legal inmigration status here.
+We connect them with resources in the city that can support them in, for example, learning English, getting food and clothing, peer support, and establishing legal immigration status.

 At VIA, we focus on sharing quality visual content to circulate truthful and accurate information, thus raising awareness about the situation experienced by Venezuelan forced migrants in different countries of the world.
 For us, it is one of our ways of helping.